-The Council is considering approval of \$5M in implementation funds as FPL Category 1 for the Apalachicola Regional Restoration Initiative (ARRI): Strategies 2 & 3.
-The program is proposed to be implemented over the course of 5 years in Florida counties within the Apalachicola River watershed, including the Apalachicola National Forest (Figure 19).
-The U.S. Department of Agriculture (USDA), through the U.S. Forest Service, is the sponsor of this proposed project.
+The Council has approved \$5M in implementation funds as FPL Category 1 for the Apalachicola Regional Restoration Initiative (ARRI): Strategies 2 & 3.
+The program will be implemented over the course of 5 years in Florida counties within the Apalachicola region, including the Apalachicola National Forest (Figure 19).
+The U.S. Department of Agriculture (USDA), through the U.S. Forest Service, is the sponsor of this project.

 This program is an extension of the Tate's Hell Strategy 1 project funded in the Council's 2015 Initial FPL.
 ARRI Strategies 2 & 3 include collaborative, landscape-level projects focused on restoring longleaf pine, coastal ecosystems, and hydrology within the Apalachicola Region of Florida.
 Activities include improvement to water quality and quantity, outreach to public landowners, monitoring, and targeted education to minority students.
-The combined ARRI Strategy 2 & 3 restoration efforts would help restore and conserve critical habitat, restore water quantity and quality, and benefit the economy throughout the Apalachicola Region.
+The combined ARRI Strategy 2 & 3 restoration efforts will help restore and conserve critical habitat, restore water quantity and quality, and benefit the economy throughout the Apalachicola Region.